Volvo Cars: Electric car

 The Volvo C30 DRIVe Electric concept car was exhibited at the 2010 Paris Motor Show and Volvo announced that field testing will begin in 2011, in the US, Europe, and China.
 The C30 DRIVe electric car has a lithium-ion battery, a top speed of 130 km/h, and an all-electric range of up to 150 km.
 Field testing began in 2010 with 10 units in Göteborg, Sweden.

 Gas-turbine Hybrid

 The Volvo ECC (Environmental Concept Car) was exhibited at the 1992 Paris Motor Show.
 The vehicles range on batteries alone was 90 miles (140 km), and when combined with a full tank of fuel for the turbine, about 415 miles (668 km).

 Drive-E engines

-Starting in the 2015 model year (Volvo S60, V60, and XC60), Volvo introduced a line of forced-induction four-cylinder engines, dubbed "Drive-E", to increase the efficiency of their models without sacrificing performance.
+Starting in the 2015 model year (Volvo S60, V60, and XC60), Volvo introduced a line of forced-induction four-cylinder engines, dubbed "Drive-E", to increase the efficiency of its models without sacrificing performance.
 These engines also debuted throughout the lineup that year, and also appeared in the second-generation Volvo XC90.
 Hybridized versions of these engines would, in theory, have enough power to match eight-cylinder engines.